tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-021-merge-two-sorted-lists.md

 	// We create a new array by spreading the results of a new
 	// function that converts ours list nodes into an array of
 	// numbers.
 Then, we sort that array.
-Finally, the array is
+Make sure to use that
+	// comparison function, because default sort is alphabetical
+	// and will give errors with negative numbers!
+Finally,
-	// parse by another function to turn it back into a list. return arrayToList(
+	// the array is stitched back together into a new list. return arrayToList(
 		[
 			...listToArray(list1),